 Payette Endowment Lands Strategy (PELS) – Focus Group Meetings

-The Idaho Department of Lands has organized a Payette Endowment Lands Strategy (PELS) Focus Group.
-This group will help the department review potential short, mid and long-term strategies designed to maximize revenue generated by endowment land located within McCall’s area of impact.
+The Idaho Department of Lands organized a Payette Endowment Lands Strategy (PELS) Focus Group.
+This group helped the department review potential short, mid and long-term strategies designed to maximize revenue generated by endowment land located within McCall’s area of impact.

 What is endowment land?